What does Dana mean?

 How popular is Dana?

 Dana is a very prominent first name for men (#314 out of 1220, Top 26%) and also a very prominent surname for both adults and children (#5939 out of 150436, Top 4%).
 (2000 U.S. Census)

 Charted below is the baby name popularity of Dana for boys.
-Dana reached its highest position of #183 in the U.S. during the years 1950-1959, but is not in the list currently.
-(Top 1000 Baby Names Statistics, 2014)
+Dana reached its highest position of #183 in the U.S. during the years 1950-1959, but is not in the Top 1000 currently.
+(2014 Birth Statistics)

+Daniel (#10 last year), Danny (#429), Dane (#625), Dayne, Dannie, Danial and Dan are the prominent variation forms of Dana appearing in the Top 1000.
+These boy names were at the apex of their popularity during the years 1950-1959 (usage of 0.6279%) and have become significantly less widespread since (usage 0.242%, down 61.5%), with the versions Dan, Dana, Danial and Dannie becoming less in vogue.
+Danny (#429) and Dane (#625) are two of the more fashionable birth names here.
 Below is a charted analysis of the popularity of Dana and corresponding names.
-Daniel (#10 last year), Danny (#429), Dane (#625), Dayne, Dannie, Danial and Dan are the prominent variation forms of Dana.
-These boy names were at the apex of their popularity during 1950-1959 and have become significantly less widespread since, with the versions Dannie, Danial, Dana and Dan becoming less in vogue.
-Danny (#429) and Dane (#625) are two of the more fashionable birth names here.
-(Top 1000 Baby Names Statistics, 2014)
+(2014 Birth Statistics)

 Dana▼ is alike in pronunciation to Danno, Dino▼ and Donau.
 Other suggested similar baby names are Danar, Dann, Dean▲, Deane, Den, Dene, Dima, Doan, Doane, Don▼, Donn▼, Duane▼, Dunn, Dwane and Kana.
 These names tend to be less frequently used than Dana.